DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 #####Graphical User Interface (GUI)
 Software that allows human users to use a computer or other digital device in a visual-tactile way, as opposed to text-based command-line interfaces, and typically creating the 'look and feel' of a tangible physical instrument.
 A GUI features graphical elements such as menus, icons, pointers, check boxes, knobs, dials and sliders.
 By clicking and dragging these elements, the user can run and control software programs and carry out other operations such as copying information, deleting files, etc.

-#####Graphics Interchange Format (GIF)
-A file format invented in the 1980s and used for simple graphics.
-GIF files use a limited palette of up to 256 colors which makes the format unsuitable for photographs and full-color artworks.
-Despite its age and limitations, the GIF format has survived because of its suitability for simple graphics such as logos, as well as animated (moving) images, see [**Animated GIF**](#animated-gif-graphics-interchange-format).
-See also [**JPEG**](#jpeg-or-jpg-joint-photographic-experts-group).

 ###H

 #####HTML (Hypertext Markup Language)